andrew/ultimate-awesome/README.md

 - [awesome-llm-interpretability](https://github.com/JShollaj/awesome-llm-interpretability) - A curated list of Large Language Model (LLM) Interpretability resources.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.
 - [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
+- [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
+- [Awesome-LLM-Synthetic-Data](https://github.com/wasiahmad/Awesome-LLM-Synthetic-Data) - A reading list on LLM based Synthetic Data Generation 🔥.
 - [awesome-db](https://github.com/numetriclabz/awesome-db) - A curated list of amazingly awesome database libraries, resources and shiny things by
 - [awesome-fsharp](https://github.com/fsprojects/awesome-fsharp) - A curated list of awesome F# frameworks, libraries, software and resources.
-- [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
 - [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
 - [awesome-developer-first](https://github.com/agamm/awesome-developer-first) - A curated list of awesome developer-first tools products.
 - [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.